Royal Montgomeryshire Militia: French Revolutionary War

 The Treaty of Amiens was signed on 25 March and most of the militia was immediately stood down.
 The Montgomeryshires marched out of Coventry on 31 March and were disembodied at Welshpool on 12 April, leaving a permanent staff of nine sergeants, nine corporals and four drummers under the adjutant at regimental HQ at Poole Middle.
-The disembodied regimental strength was set at 279 men in four companies, and was kept up by use of the ballot.Owen, pp. 27–32.
+The disembodied regimental strength was set at 279 men in four companies, and was kept up by use of the ballot.

+Napoleonic Wars

 The Peace of Amiens was shortlived and war was resumed in May 1803.
 The regiment was embodied and marched on 17 May under Col Browne to Plymouth.
 Its establishment was increased from four to six companies (24 officers, 54 non-commissioned officers and drummers, 418 privates) and 139 supplementary militiamen were embodied at Welshpool and marched to join the regiment in June.
 At Plymouth the regiment shared the sentry duties at the Royal Navy establishments and guarding Mill Prison, which housed prisoners of war; the men of the battalion guns were seconded to do duty with the Royal Artillery (RA).
 Early in 1804 the regiment crossed the River Tamar to Maker Camp to assist the RA manning the forts covering Plymouth, with a detachment at the Yealm Batteries on the eastern side.
 In February 1805 the main body of the regiment was in Plymouth, but there were still detachments at Maker and Yealm.
 In April, 92 men volunteered to transfer to the Regulars and the supplementaries were stood down in June, when the regiment reverted to four companies.
+During the summer of 1805, when Napoleon was massing his 'Army of England' at Boulogne for a projected invasion, the regiment was still part of the Plymouth garrison.
+Its 308 men under Maj John Davies were deployed with 3 companies in Plymouth Dock Barracks and 1 company at Pendennis Castle and Berry Head.
 The Royal Navy's victory at Trafalgar in October 1805 reduced the likelihood of invasion, and the role of the militia changed, with less emphasis on coast defence and more as a reserve for the Regulars.

 In April 1804 the regiment was one of 12 Welsh militia regiments awarded the prefix 'Royal'.
 Then in March 1810 it was one of four Welsh militia regiments converted to Light infantry, becoming the Royal Montgomeryshire Light Infantry Militia and adopting bugles in place of drums.